tanay123456789/postman-docs/src/pages/docs/flows/flows-intro.md

 warning: false
 ---

 _Postman Flows_ is a tool you can use to easily create API workflows.
-It is a no-code solution to visually connect and chain together API requests.
+You can visually connect and chain together API requests.
 Sequence together API calls defined in any Postman collection within a workspace, and integrate different services together.
 With an easy-to-use visual editor inside Postman, you can define, test, and run your flows.

 <img alt="Postman Flows" src="https://assets.postman.com/postman-docs/flows/postman-flows-intro.jpg"/>